Three Main Uses for IoT Solutions in Cold Chain

 Cargosense.com confirms that 20% of drugs are wrecked because of cold chain malfunction.
 Food waste is even worse.
 BCG states that 1.6 billion tons of food are damaged or wasted every year and this figure is expected to increase annually by 1.9% from 2018 to 2030.

 However, this loss can be eliminated.
 BCG’s investigation has revealed five major change drivers that will help to reduce food loss.

 The same holds true for other cold chain goods.
 One major challenge is establishing end-to-end visibility so that all cold supply chain silos can operate as one.
-Therefore, adoption of emerging technologies, like the Internet of Things (IoT), becomes a prime focus.
-IoT-enabled loggers stay connected 24/7 and allow for timely problem solving.
+Therefore, the adoption of emerging technologies, like the Internet of Things (IoT), becomes a prime focus.
+IoT-enabled loggers stay connected 24/7 and allow for timely problem-solving.

 Driven by expectations to streamline cold chain operations, logistics, and transportation, businesses are likely to invest over $40 billion in IoT solutions by 2020.
 Let’s dig deeper into the matter and investigate their main uses.

 Unlike dry storage, cold storage operators have more to maintain.
 Warehouse refrigeration systems and frozen distribution centers supplied with chillers and freezers are the biggest energy consumers and require following strict design and construction requirements.

 They must operate 24-hours-a-day while sustaining the appropriate temperature levels for a wide range of commodities.
 According to Supplychaindive.com, cold storage facilities consume about $30 billion in power per day.
 This is why the supply chain industry and cold chain, in particular, is second on the list of IoT investors.

 Cold chain operators must also manage post-construction challenges, such as maintaining energy efficiency, temperature balance, and seamless chain operation.